taocpp/taopq/doc/Statement.md

 This protects you from SQL injections and it is also quiet convenient.
 The way the data is now transferred between the client and the server is also more efficient.

-The only thing you have to remember is to **never** concatenate strings together to create the SQL statement including the data manually.
+:warning: The only thing you have to remember is to **never** concatenate strings together to create the SQL statement including the data manually.
 As this is such an important point, we will illustrate how it should **not** be done:

 ```c++